 Raffa Santana is a healer, not a fighter.
 As a gifted apothecary, he has amazing instincts for unleashing the potential of magical-seeming plants.
 But his skills have failed to free the animals that the heartless Chancellor captured and turned against the people of Obsidia—directly threatening Raffa’s friends and family.

 Now Raffa and his ragtag group of allies are preparing to confront the Chancellor’s armies in battle.
 Great beasts, small animals, and humans alike will be joining the fight, and Raffa’s heart yearns to prevent injuries—and worse—on both sides of the battle.
 After all, the Chancellor’s creatures will be fighting against their will.
-Can Raffa’s instincts for apothecary arts bring a tolerable resolution to an impossibly unfair fight? [chapter book, ages 8 and up]
+Can Raffa’s instincts for apothecary arts bring a tolerable resolution to an impossibly unfair fight? [middle grade, ages 8 and up]

 The Emperor’s Riddle by Kat Zhang

-I really liked this clue solving adventure set in modern day China.
+I really liked this clue-solving adventure set in modern-day China.
 It’s a “Pirate

 Front Desk by Kelly Yang